jxeeno/aust-govt-covid19-stats/README.md

 ## Data issues

-Data is missing for the following days and is omitted in the dataset for the following days:
+Department of Health occasionally forgets to update the dashboard.
+When this occurs, we don't have valid data for that day and omit it from the dataset.
+The applies to the following days:

 * 31st July 2021
 * 13th Oct 2021